 Norway reported that it has now made space for reporting struck and lost in the sealing logbook and hopes that this will lead to improved reporting on this matter.

 Greenland appreciated the work of the SC on this topic and emphasized the importance that all advice on marine mammal quotas is now being given in the same way in terms of how struck and lost reporting is used in the calculation of quotas.
-It was also noted that the SC had suggested reducing the quota for walrus in some areas, however, the government of Greenland is not fully implementing the SC advice in this case as it had also received inputs from hunters noting that their use of traditional methods (i.e. hand held harpoons) allows them to secure and minimize struck and lost.
-The government of Greenland has an obligation to listen to advice from both scientists and users when taking management decisions and in this case where scientists and hunters do not agree on the struck and lost rate for walrus, the government is following advice from users and using a rate of 3% rather than 11% as advised by the SC.
+It was also noted that the SC had suggested reducing the quota for walrus in some areas, however, the Government of Greenland is not fully implementing the SC advice in this case as it had also received inputs from hunters noting that their use of traditional methods (i.e. hand held harpoons) allows them to secure and minimize struck and lost.
+The Government of Greenland has an obligation to listen to advice from both scientists and users when taking management decisions and in this case where scientists and hunters do not agree on the struck and lost rate for walrus, the government is following advice from users and using a rate of 3% rather than 11% as advised by the SC.

 Conclusion